 Following the speakers’ remarks, Dara will host a Q & A session.

-“Recently, Niche. com recognized Louisiana College as the second most diverse college or university in Louisiana,” said President Rick Brewer.
+“Recently, Niche. com recognized Louisiana Christian University as the second most diverse college or university in Louisiana,” said President Rick Brewer.
 “The beauty of that fact is that this has happened not by a specific strategy but by people of all ethnicities desiring the Christ-centered educational experience we offer.
-At Louisiana College we celebrate our diversity by daily living out our Mission and Vision.”
+At Louisiana Christian University we celebrate our diversity by daily living out our Mission and Vision.”

 The panel discussion will begin at 6 p.m. in the Guinn Auditorium.

-“I ‘cut my teeth’ on gospel music as a youngster playing piano and can’t wait for the opportunity to musically support our talented students at LC,” Brewer said.
+“I ‘cut my teeth’ on gospel music as a youngster playing piano and can’t wait for the opportunity to musically support our talented students at LCU,” Brewer said.

 The concert will also be held in Guinn Auditorium beginning at 6 p.m.